Strength training for UltraRunners

 Let’s dive into how you can adopt strength training into your training schedule…

-The Mind!
+The Runners Mind!

 - It is really complicated – if you are an advanced lifter with an already-strong base in strength training, then it is, indeed, NOT that simple as you will most likely need some very specific programming to ensure that you are getting the adaptations you need (it takes years to reach this stage though!).
-But if you are new to strength training, or you haven’t done any strength training in a while, then you do not need to over complicate things.
+But if you are new to strength training, or you haven’t done any strength training in a while, then you do not need to overcomplicate things.

 - But I don’t want to “bulk up” – you won’t!
 Without the correct rep ranges, movements, programming, and diet (the biggest one), you just won’t.
-Plus, there is also exceptionally good evidence to suggest that running a significant number of miles per week is a significant inhibitor to muscle growth
+Plus, there is also exceptionally good evidence to suggest that running a significant number of miles per week is a significant inhibitor of muscle growth

 - I don’t have the time – another common misconception is that you need to be bashing out massive gym sessions that take hours… you don’t!
 30-40 minutes per session is enough